 We put all of the maps at the end of the scrapbook as we had collected so many, maps of the Disney resorts, Universal Studios, and New York.

 Whilst we didn’t have access to a die-cutting machine, you can also easily create your own custom-themed stickers and shapes with the help of a manual scrapbook die-cutting machine.
 I’m sure your child will enjoy cranking the handle to cut out some fun designs.

 Then the best part, sticking!!!!
-All we used was either sticky tape or a glue stick so was super easy for Freddie to use.
+All we used was either sticky tape or a glue stick so was super easy for our son to use.

 Due to him making this scrapbook he now actually remembers the holiday really well as he looks through the scrapbook all the time.
 I have to say it was probably the best craft / educational thing we have ever done with him.

 Do you have any scrapbooking ideas?
 If so I would love to hear your top tips.